hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 * **Location management:** Location management service manages service delivery information (SDI), including device location and support contact information.

-* **Device inventory management:** Device service maintains the inventory of all devices (networking, compute and storage devices) manufactured by HPE.
+* **Device inventory management:** Device service maintains the inventory of all devices (networking, compute and storage devices) connected to the workspace.

 * **Subscription management:** Subscription management service maintains the subscriptions and licenses for cloud management of devices for networking, compute and storage, and cloud software as-a-service.

-* **Audit log management:** Audit log service records the occurrence of an event emitted from all devices and applications.
+* **Audit log management:** Audit log service records the occurrence of events emitted by any device or service.
 These logs can also be used for auditing purposes, track user activity, investigate breaches and ensure compliance with regulatory requirements.

 * **Wellness event service:** Wellness service presents wellness events for several HPE services and products in the workspace.
 In a near future, it will also enable you to open a support ticket corresponding to a wellness event when appropriate.